same8891/TOC-Project-2020/README.md

 question 5 enter "yes" to result C , enter "no" to result D.

 ## Deploy
-Setting to deploy webhooks on Heroku.
+Setting to deploy webhooks on AWS.